How to Create a Realistic Pencil Drawing — Easy Step-by-Step Guide

 5. 5

 Introduce lighter values and highlights using the HB pencil.
-Remember that white paper is your lightest value.
+Remember that white paper is your lightest value, so use it strategically for the brightest areas.
+For areas that are not pure white but still light, use very light pressure with your HB pencil and blend gently.

 6. 6